-After the salt and tea resources were controlled by the Qing government, the Dai chieftains in Zhenyuan, Weiyuan and Simao were totally abolished.
+After the salt and tea resources came under the control of the Qing government, the Dai chieftains in Zhenyuan, Weiyuan and Simao were abolished.
 Some of them were sent to Jiangxi province, far away from their home towns.
-A new land registration and taxation system was put in place under the official administrative system of prefecture and county; through this change more and more Han immigrants acquired land property rights after their farmlands were registered and land licenses issued, even though many immigrants got their land from the native people by usury or tricks.
-Therefore, the policy of reformation of the native chieftain system into the administrative system was an extending process before the beginning of political reform, and this process was also a means to gradually extend the boundary between the official administration and the native chieftains, into the southern chieftains' region.
-In general, this happened in the 1720s, south of the Ailao Mountains, after the Qing government gained control of the salt wells and tea plantations and after more and more Han immigrants resettled in the mountain areas; however, new land taxation followed, because a new land property rights system was set up so land measurement and registration could be carried out.46
+A new land registration and taxation system was put in to place under the official administrative system of prefecture and county; through this change more and more Han immigrants acquired land property rights after their farmlands were registered and land licences issued, even though many immigrants had acquired their land from the native people by usury or trickery.
+Therefore the policy of reformation of the native chieftain system into the administrative system was an extending process before the beginning of political reform, and this process was also a means to gradually extend the boundary between the official administration and the native chieftains, into the southern chieftains' region.
+In general, this happened in the 1720s, south of the Ailao Mountains, after the Qing government gained control of the salt wells and tea plantations and after more and more Han immigrants resettled in the mountain areas.
+However, new land taxation followed because a new land property rights system was set up so that land measurement and registration could be carried

 After the Konbaung Dynasty was established in the 1750s in Burma, the Burmese armies attacked Mubang, Mengken and Sipsongpanna chieftains and reached the banks of the Mekong River.
 The Dai chieftains asked for protection from Qing court officials at Puer.
 Later, between 1765 and 1769, four wars were conducted against the Burmese, led by Yunnan governors and generals.
-The Oianglong emperor finally stopped the wars after Burmese kin signed an agreement to go back to their tributary relationship with the Qing emperor; the Burmese finally lost the wars.
-These were very expensive wars; they cost about 9 million liang silver, because of the long distances needed to travel on the transportation routes.
-The Yunnan government could afford a very large part of the costs for these unsuccessful wars.47 The financial income from salt revenue in the 1750s reached 1.4 million liang (1 liang =50g), by selling about 37 million jin salt (1 jin = 500g) after the Puer prefecture was established.48 However, the income from salt taxation was mainly used to pay the salaries of officials in Yunnan, but the wars with Burma also exhausted local finances.
+The Qianglong emperor finally stopped the wars after Burmese kin signed an agreement to go back to their tributary relationship with the Qing emperor.
+The Burmese finally lost the wars which were very expensive costing about 9 million liang of silver, because of the long distances needed to travel on the transportation routes.
+The Yunnan government could afford a very large part of the costs for these unsuccessful wars.47 The financial income from salt revenue in the 1750s reached 1.4 million liang (1 liang = 50g), by selling about 37 million jin salt (1 jin = 500g) after the Puer prefecture was established.48 However, the income from salt taxation was mainly used to pay the salaries of officials in Yunnan, but the wars with Burma also exhausted local finances.
 An investigation was held by the higher officers.
-The Oing officials needed to make their official annual evaluation and the policy on salt was also a part of this enquiry.
-All counties were divided into various "salt consuming districts" based on the convenience of mixed transportation.
-For instance, the salt wells along the Weiyuan River could provide the official salt consumption quota for prefectures of the Puer, the Yuanjiang and the
+The Qing officials needed to make their official annual evaluation and the policy on salt was also a part of this enquiry.
+All counties were divided into various 'salt consuming districts' based on the convenience of mixed transportation.
+For instance, the salt wells along the Weiyuan River could provide the official salt consumption quota for prefectures of the Puer, the Yuanjiang and the Linan, along with some chieftain regions in the western Mekong River area, including the Sipsongpanna, the Gengma and the Mengmeng (see Map 2).